Astrabrat/FLIP-First-Look-Inspection-Planner/README.md

 > - Adjust the `sensor_rotation` parameters as needed (currently supported).
 > - `sensor_translation` parameters are defined but not yet supported.
 > - Configure the voxel grid filter by setting the subsampling resolutions for the **X**, **Y**, and **Z** axes.

+## TODO

+1. Remove wildcard imports for control and debugging
+2. Integrate *sensor_translation* effect properly into view-planning